Risk-averse Decision Making with Contextual Information: Model, Sample Average Approximation, and Kernelization: Risk-averse contextual optimization and examples

 where the last equality is due to the interchangeability principle.
 Therefore, $g\in \widetilde{\mathcal{G}}$ will always minimize the inner conditional risk minimization problem, irrespective of the choice of $\widetilde{\mathcal{T}}$.
 By setting $\widetilde{\mathcal{T}}= \{0\}$, problem (\ref{eqn:example4.4eent}) is equivalent to $ \min\limits_{g\in\widetilde{\mathcal{G}}} \frac{1}{\gamma}\mathbb{E}_P\left[e^{\gamma\left(c(g(X),Y)\right)}\right]. $ It is easy to see that the optimal solution to this problem is equivalent to that of the problem (\ref{eqn:example4.4ent}). \end{example}

-From Theorem \ref{thm: optimality-of-ent} and these examples, we can see that when the conditional optimal policy defined in Theorem \ref{thm: optimality-of-ent} (i) is continuous and the hypothesis space $\widetilde{\mathcal{G}}$ is sufficiently large, the optimal policy in problem (\ref{eqn:ex-post-interchange}) and problem (\ref{eqn:ex_ante}) will coincide with the conditional optimal policy mapping and thus is independent of the choice of the risk measure for the risk of CU.
-This observation provides guidance on the choice of hypothesis space which should be dense in the space of continuous functions, such as RKHS generated by universal kernels.
-We will come back in Section \ref{sec:DR-rkhs}.
+{ In Examples \ref{example:ex-ante-cvar}-\ref{example:expected-ent}, the negatives of the OCEs defined via the concave utility function $u$, including CVaR and the entropic risk measure, are law-invariant convex risk measures.
+When the cost function $c$ satisfies certain continuity and growth conditions and the conditional distribution $P_{Y|X}$ satisfies the continuity conditions as required in Assumption \ref{assumption:well-defined_rho} and Assumption \ref{assumption:convex_finite-minimum}, we can use Theorem \ref{thm: optimality-of-ent}(i) to establish continuity of the conditionally optimal policy $g^*$ in $x$.
+In Section \ref{sec:experiment}, we will conduct numerical tests on the proposed models in some practical problems.
+To ensure these models are well posed, we will verify the assumptions in Section \ref{sec:vei-assumption-application}.
+In such settings, if the hypothesis space $\widetilde{\mathcal{G}}$ is rich enough to contain $g^*$ and $\rho^{(1)}_{P_X}$ is strictly monotone, then the optimal policy in problem (\ref{eqn:ex-post-interchange}) coincides with the conditionally optimal policy $g^*$. } This observation allows us to choose $\rho_{P_X}^{(1)}$ as the expectation operator $\mathbb{E}_{P_X}$ for the contextual uncertainty, and provides guidance on the choice of hypothesis space which should be dense in the space of continuous functions, such as RKHS generated by universal kernels.
+We will come back in Section~\ref{sec:optimal-saa-rkhs}.

-\subsection{Extensions to General Risk Measures/metrics}
+\subsection{Extensions to general risk measures/metrics}

-We extend this construction method to general coherent risk measures and distortion risk metrics.
-Due to the limitation of pages in the main body, some technical details for these examples are moved to \ref{ecsec:extension-risk-measure}.
-We summarize our examples in Table \ref{tab:example}.
+We extend this construction method to general risk measures/metrics and summarize our examples in Table~\ref{tab:example}.
+We begin by recalling the well-known Kusuoka's representation theorem \cite[Theorem 4]{kusuoka2001law}.